petabi/sniffles/README.md

      will only partially match rules, thus alerts should not be generated (not guaranteed though).

   - -M It allows to use a mac distribution to have a custom MAC address distribution in the traffic.
-By default, it will not use mac distribution file but it will generate a random address.
+By default, it will not use MAC distribution file but it will generate a random address.

   - -o output file: designate the name of the output file.
 By default,